miso-lims/miso-lims/docs/user_manual/european_nucleotide_archive_support.md

 This information will be included in the exported metadata.

+{% assign subsub = subsub | plus: 1 %}
+{% include userman-heading.md sub=sub subsub=subsub section=page.section title="Deleting Experiments" %}

+Experiments can be deleted by their creators or by MISO administrators from the Experiments list page.
+Select the experiments you wish to delete, then click the "Delete" button in the toolbar at the top of the list.
+An experiment can only be deleted if it is not included in any submissions.

 {% include userman-toplink.md %}

 {% assign sub = sub | plus: 1 %}